RashedRifat/AndroidDevelopmentPractice/README.md

 DatePicker: Experimented with fragments and date pickers.
 First implementation.

 TabExperiment: First attempt at using tabs.
 After intial issues/error, the code is now fully functional.
 An error occured previously due to a case error in the swtich statement of the getItem() method of the PagerAdapter class.

+Scorekeeper App: First foray into the creating and managing style resources for the entire app.
+Added Day and Night Modes!